alexarne/League-Matchmaking/README.md

 one can be delivered.
 Callbacks have since then been repaired and are therefore offered as an alternative way of getting the results.
-This demonstration also results the game with regards to players not showing up after a set amount of time, which automates the process even further, but is something that third party platforms do not.
+This demonstration also results the game with regards to players not showing up after a set amount of time, which automates the process even further, but is something that some third party platforms do not.

 ## Status